DynFOA: Generating First-Order Ambisonics with Conditional Diffusion for Dynamic and Acoustically Complex 360-Degree Videos: Methodology

 \subsubsection{Sound Source Localization and Depth Estimation}

-The encoder first detects and localizes sound-emitting objects in the scene \cite{lin2024motion}.
+We first detect and localize sound-emitting objects in the scene \cite{mo2023audio}.
 Each source \(i\) is assigned a bounding box \(\hat{b}_i\) and an activity score \(\hat{y}_i\), optimized by:

-where \(b_i\) and \(\hat{b}_i\) denote the ground truth and predicted spatial parameters, while \(y_i \in \{0,1\}\) and \(\hat{y}_i \in [0,1]\) represent the true and predicted activity status.
-This ensures accurate detection and temporal tracking of dynamic sound sources.
+where \({L}_{obj}\) denotes the joint objective for sound-source localization, \(b_i\) and \(\hat{b}_i\) denote the ground truth and predicted spatial parameters, while \(y_i \in \{0,1\}\) and \(\hat{y}_i \in [0,1]\) represent the true and predicted activity status.
+This ensures accurate detection and temporal tracking of sound sources.

-Depth estimation then back-projects pixel-level depth into 3D points:
+The depth estimation then back-projects pixel-level depth $p(u, v)$ into 3D points:

 where \((u,v)\) are image coordinates, \(D(u,v)\) is depth, and \(\theta, \phi\) are the corresponding elevation and azimuth angles.
-The resulting point cloud serves as the geometric basis for acoustic modeling.
-To reconstruct the full scene, a hybrid approach combines Truncated Signed Distance Functions (TSDF) for large-scale structures with 3D Gaussian Splatting (3DGS) for fine details \cite{curless1996volumetric,kerbl20233d}, enabling accurate modeling of occlusion, reflections, and reverberation.
+The resulting scene reconstruction serves as the geometric basis for acoustic modeling.
+Specifically, Truncated Signed Distance Functions (TSDF) \cite{Newcombe2011KinectFusion} provide a stable representation of the coarse room layout and large-scale structures, while 3DGS \cite{kerbl20233d} preserves fine-grained surface geometry that may be lost during volumetric fusion.
+These two representations therefore serve complementary roles: TSDF stabilizes the global scene structure, whereas 3DGS acts as a geometric carrier for local surface details used in the subsequent extraction of acoustic conditions.